zcstarr/modelcontextprotocol/docs/specification/server/prompts.md

 ## User Interaction Model

+Prompts are designed to be **user-controlled**, meaning they are exposed from servers to clients with the intention of the user being able to explicitly select them for use.

-Prompts in MCP are commonly implemented through user-initiated interactions.
-One recommended implementation pattern is exposing prompts through user-initiated commands in the user interface, which allows users to naturally discover and invoke available prompts.
-An example of this pattern are slash commands.
+Typically, prompts would be triggered through user-initiated commands in the user interface, which allows users to naturally discover and invoke available prompts.

+For example, as slash commands:

 ![Example of prompt exposed as slash command](slash-command.png)

-However, implementors are free to expose prompts through any interface pattern that suits their needs - the protocol itself does not mandate any specific user interaction model.
+However, implementors are free to expose prompts through any interface pattern that suits their needs&mdash;the protocol itself does not mandate any specific user interaction model.

 ## Capabilities

-Servers that support prompts MUST include a `prompts` capability in their `ServerCapabilities` during initialization:
+Servers that support prompts **MUST** declare the `prompts` capability during [initialization]({{< ref "/specification/basic/lifecycle#initialization" >}}):
 ```json
 {
   "capabilities": {